Advertisement

 What is the most sociable breed of cat?

-If you enjoy the thought of having a cat lying on your lap for hours purring gently, then look no further than this next selection.
-A lap cat belongs to a breed that is less independent than others, and for which human contact is more important than feline contact.
-Here are some cats that will enjoy hours of gentle together time and will not balk at the idea of being in your arms:
+Meet the lap cats.
+If you like the idea of having a cat lying on your lap for hours purring gently, then look no further than our selection of friendly lap cats.
+A lap cat belongs to a breed that prioritises human contact over their feline independence.
+These affectionate cats thrive on enjoying a cuddle and won't shy away from being cradled in your arms.

 • Devon Rex